 Balancing work and family?
 It can be a struggle.
 In my experience, some weeks there’s no balance, just a constant juggle to handle the responsibilities of work and family life.

-If you’re like me and are looking for ways to manage, here’s some of my tips and some from my lovely readers that might help.
+If you’re a working mum like me and are looking for ways to manage life-work balance, here’s some of my tips and some from our readers of Newy with Kids that might help.

 Tip #1: Work part-time or job-share if you can.
 I know it’s not an option for some parents but it’s great if you can get it.